pyx-project/pyx/manual/text.rst

 a string and return it back (maybe altered).
 Such a function must perform one of the following actions in response to the TeX output is receives:

- 1. If it does not find any text in the TeX output it feals responsible for, it should just return the unchanged string.
+ 1. If it does not find any text in the TeX output it feels responsible for, it should just return the unchanged string.

  2. If it finds a text it is responsible for, and the message is just fine